-libpq is the C application programmer’s interface to Advanced Server. libpq is a set of library functions that allow client programs to pass queries to the Advanced Server and to receive the results of these queries.
+libpq is the C application programmer’s interface to EDB Postgres Advanced Server. libpq is a set of library functions that allow client programs to pass queries to the EDB Postgres Advanced Server and to receive the results of these queries.

-libpq is also the underlying engine for several other EnterpriseDB application interfaces including those written for C++, Perl, Python, Tcl and ECPG.
-So some aspects of libpq’s behavior will be important to the user if one of those packages is used.
+libpq is also the underlying engine for several other EDB application interfaces, including those written for C++, Perl, Python, Tcl, and ECPG.
+Some aspects of libpq’s behavior are important to you if you are using one of those packages.

 Client programs that use libpq must include the header file libpq-fe.h and must link with the libpq library.

-The EnterpriseDB SPL language can be used with the libpq interface library, providing support for:
+You can use the EDB SPL language with the libpq interface library, providing support for:

 Procedures, functions, packages